-The Truth Project has been set up by the Independent Inquiry into Child Sexual Abuse (IICSA).
-It allows victims and survivors of child sexual abuse to share their experiences.
+The Truth Project has been set up by the Independent Inquiry into Child Sexual Abuse to allow survivors of child sexual abuse to share their experiences.

 The IICSA is investigating organisations and institutions for failure to prevent child sexual abuse.

 It is hoped that by encouraging those who have suffered child sexual abuse to share their experiences in a confidential and fully supportive setting the work of the Inquiry will be enriched.
 Ultimately these real life experiences will make a direct contribution to the recommendations that the Inquiry makes.
 In this way lessons can be drawn from the mistakes of the past which can be avoided in the future.